IrenaQose/formula1/README.md

 ```

-> ⚠️ **Warning:** The first time when running docker it will take around 5 -6 min.
+> ⚠️ **Be patient, please:** The first time when running docker it will take around 5 - 6 min.
 Keep an eye on the logs of the service if the api call to ergast has failed most probably due to too many requests.
 > If so, run it again